rjorton/MinION-COVID19/README.md

 artic minion --normalise 200 --threads 10 --scheme-directory ~/artic-ncov2019/primer_schemes --read-file myrun_pass-none.fastq --nanopolish-read-file myrun_pass.fastq nCoV-2019/V1 none
 ```

+**WARNING** - If you are using the artic V2 primer scheme then you will need to change the commands to point to that (and possibly download the scheme as well)

 The consenus sequence will be:

 ```